zhiwei-sdu/homepage/contents/talks.md

 -  Beijing University of Posts and Telecommunications Summer School: Graph Theory \& Combinatorics, Aug.
 2025, Beijing, China.

--  23rd Annual Conference of CSIAM, Oct.
+-  The 23rd Annual Conference of the China Society for Industrial and Applied Mathematics (Poster: “Arbitrary orientations of cycles in oriented graphs”), Oct.
 2025, Changsha, China.